The 2014-2015 Writing Center staff members are:

 Justin Fanzo, writing consultant for the Online Writing Center for Leadership

-Justin is a first year Master's student in the English Department.
+Justin is a master's student in the English Department.
 He also attended Duquesne as an undergraduate, majoring in English with a concentration in writing.
-This is his third year at the Writing Center.
+This is his fourth year at the Writing Center.
 He enjoys reading horror and fantasy literature and writing both poetry and fiction.
 He hopes to be a professional writer someday.

 Claire Gates, ESL writing specialist